MOT shakeup may see rise in car failures

-Minor defects are the same as an advisory.
-These are things that will eventually need fixing on your car, but will not fail your vehicle.
+Minor defects are things that will eventually need fixing on your car, but will not fail your vehicle.
 For example, if the brake fluid is below the minimum mark.

 Major and dangerous faults will need to be dealt with before the car is deemed roadworthy and will fail the MOT.
 For example, if the brake fluid is significantly below the minimum mark.